junxit/us-congress-bills-119/metadata.md

 - 2025-12-09 — Mr. Hurd (CO) moved to suspend the rules and pass the bill, as amended.
 - 2025-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5075)
 - 2025-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5075)
+- 2025-12-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.